Icelandic Coast Guard: Retired aircraft

 Icelandic Coast Guard F27-Friendship during its last years of service in 2007.

 Previous notable aircraft operated consisted of the Consolidated PBY Catalina, Douglas C-54, Fokker F27, Bell 47J/G, MD 500C, Sikorsky S-62, Sikorsky S-76, Eurocopter AS365, Eurocopter AS350.
 Three former aircraft of the Icelandic Coast Guard can be viewed and boarded at the Icelandic Aviation Museum in Akureyri, the helicopters TF-SIF and TF-LÍF, and the Fokker F-27 TF-SYN.

 Today

-As of 2022, it operates three Airbus Helicopters H225 helicopters named Gná, Gróa and Eir.
+As of 2022, it operates three Airbus Helicopters H225 helicopters named Gná, Gró and Eir.

 The Coast Guard also operates a single Bombardier DHC-8-Q314, registered as TF-SIF, modified for maritime surveillance and reconnaissance.
 This plane has been extensively modified by FIELD to carry a modern Mission Management System and suite of surveillance sensors, air operable door and communications/navigation equipment.
 It is occasionally also used for surveillance of volcanic eruptions, such as the 2010 eruptions of Eyjafjallajökull.

-Vehicles
+Equipment

-All major vehicles of the Icelandic Coast Guard are named after beings from Norse mythology.
+All major ships and aircraft of the Icelandic Coast Guard are named after beings from Norse mythology.